Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __postranslational_modification__
   - Type: string
   - Description: Code used to determine the family of a protein

-- __supplier__
-  - Type: string
-  - Company from which the enzyme was purchased

 - __purity__
   - Type: float